-Ms. Wen Qian was hailed by China Daily as “one of China’s most promising young violinists” and in a 2004 Strad magazine review titled “Rare Thrill” featuring Wen Qian as ‘Insight and Panache”, music critic Dennis Rooney commented “but such gripping performances are all too uncommon…why such results are so rarely achieved.”
+Ms. Wen Qian was hailed by China Daily as “one of China’s most promising young violinists” and in a 2004 Strad magazine review titled “Rare Thrill” featuring Wen Qian after her Carnegie Hall recital, music critic Dennis Rooney commented “ it was performed with enough insight and panache to thrill a listener while at the same time raising the question of why such result are so rarely achieved. "

 As a first violinist with the Metropolitan Opera Orchestra since 1997 and having served numerous years as the acting Assistant Concertmaster since 2001, Ms. Qian has also enjoyed an active career as a soloist, chamber musician and educator throughout China, America and Europe.